Mauzac Grape Variety

 The lighter side of French fizz

 Champagne remains the global benchmark for prestigious sparkling wine.
 At the top end, collectors will pay serious sums for the crème de la crème of prestige cuvées: Vintage Krug, Dom Perignon, Cristal, Dom Ruinart and Bollinger RD.
-But, these complex and powerful Champagnes have no peers for a milestone celebration.
+However, these complex and powerful Champagnes have no peers for a milestone celebration.

 But as the Champenoise will readily admit, bubbly is not just for special occasions anymore.
 Times have changed: over the past decade, sparkling wine has grown into a massive – and everyday – category in its own right.
 As a result, consumers are increasingly seeking weekend labels that are both high-quality and affordable.
 Or in other words: Blanquette de Limoux.